PlymouthPsychology/fab-controller/docs/guide.rst

 Logging and data capture
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 By default, log files will be saved into ``~/Documents/fab/logs/``.

-The current log file name change be changed (e.g. per-participant) in the 'Detailed Log' tab, next to the console.
+The current log file name can be changed (e.g. per-participant) in the 'Detailed Log' tab, next to the console.

-..
-Pressure = 980kpa
-..
-2kg in newtons / 2mm*10mm area  / 1000 = kpa
-.. ( 19.6/ (.002*.01)  )/1000

-..
-Could be between 816 and 1225 kpa depending on width of contact spot